Visit Nominations/Elections page for more information about joining the board.

 Affiliations: Mukogawa US Campus and Gonzaga University

-Rosemary Colón is an ESL educator.
-Having attended the MATESOL program at Gonzaga University, she has been able to build on her experience over the last 4 years teaching in university and community settings in the Spokane area where she currently resides after having spent most of her life in the Bay Area, California.
-Rosemary has also worked with KSPS PBS as an education consultant developing curriculum and facilitating workshops.
-She is an advocate not only for ELs, but for education by taking an interest in policy and advocacy learning how educators can build their support for students and communities.
-She continues to grow her experience and learning through professional development opportunities, collaborating with her peers, being creative with tech resources like Twitter. ¡Sí se puede!
+Rosemary Colón is an ESOL educator at Mukogawa U.S. Campus.
+She has grown her experience over the last 7 years teaching in university and community settings in the Spokane area where she currently resides after having spent most of her life in the Bay Area, California.
+Rosemary is an advocate not only for MLs, but for education by taking an active interest in policy and advocacy, learning and sharing how educators can build their support for students and communities.
+She hopes to continue to develop the advocacy arm of WAESOL with another term in leadership. ¡Sí se puede!

 Treasurer